 Legacy of Field Marshal Sam Manekshaw

-It’s impossible to talk about Sherry without acknowledging the towering legacy of her father, Field Marshal Sam Manekshaw.
+It’s impossible to talk about Sherry Batliwala without acknowledging the towering legacy of her father, Field Marshal Sam Manekshaw.
 One of India’s most celebrated military leaders, he is best known for leading the Indian Army to victory in the 1971 war that led to the creation of Bangladesh.

 After the 2023 release of Sam Bahadur—a biopic starring Vicky Kaushal—interest in the Manekshaw family surged.
 Sherry, despite being media-shy, made appearances to honor her father’s memory, speaking at events and interviews that paid tribute to his life and values.